Bimasakti1024/Midorix/README.md

 midorix
 ```

-Now you are in Midorix CLI, To see the list of available commands, run `.help`.
+Now you are in Midorix CLI.
+To see the list of available commands, run `.help`.
 Midorix CLI has a system call fallback, so you don't need to exit and enter again to do a system call.

 You can see what configuration is loaded in your Midorix, to see run the `.showcfg` command.